syncthing/syncthing/users/autostart.rst

 Using the journal
 ^^^^^^^^^^^^^^^^^

 Systemd logs everything into the journal.
-You can easily acces Syncthing log messages (``-e`` lets the pager jump to the very end):
+You can easily access Syncthing log messages (``-e`` lets the pager jump to the very end):

 ::